tverona1/QuestAppLauncher_Assets/README.md

 This modded repo adds genres as custom categories, parsed from [vrdb.app](https://vrdb.app/).

-Additional SideQuest app banner will get loaded
+Additional SideQuest app banners will get loaded

 Add the repo url in your config.json `downloadRepos` section as described in [QuestAppLauncher Readme](https://github.com/tverona1/QuestAppLauncher#configjson-configuration-file)